yuushimizu/Mongoika/README.md

 A MongoDB Library for Clojure.

-Mongoika simplify building queries behaved like lazy sequences, and supports basic operations and GridFS using Mongo Java Driver.
+Mongoika simplify building queries behaved like lazy sequences, and supports basic operations, MapReduce and GridFS using Mongo Java Driver.

 ## Examples